uptrace/bun-docs/docs/guide/models.md

 ## Column types

-Bun generates column types from struct field types.
+Bun generates column types from the struct field types.
 For example, Go type `string` is translated to SQL type `varchar`.

 To override the generated column type: